5 best practices for workload planning

 Map your teams' strengths

-With the help of your management teams, you can map all the skills and capabilities of your resources.
-This will enable you to select the most relevant profiles for each project.
-To find out more, consult this resource management guide.
+With the help of your management teams, you can map out the full skill and capacity of your resources.
+This work will allow you to select the most relevant profiles for each project.
+To learn more about the subject, check out this resource management guide.

-To identify your strengths and weaknesses, we recommend that you draw up a resource plan listing :
+To identify your strengths and weaknesses, we recommend that you design a resource plan that lists:

-The inventory of fixtures and fittings is essential to the design of a workload plan.
-This step helps to establish precisely what already exists, so as to estimate the costs and price of the project as well as the type of invoicing to be used.
+The inventory of fixtures is essential in the design of a workload plan.
+This step helps to establish the existing situation in order to facilitate the estimation of the costs and price of the project as well as the type of invoicing to be preferred.

-It also helps to highlight the profiles to be selected for a project, those to be trained and those to be recruited.
+In addition, it helps to highlight the profiles to be selected for a project, those to be trained or recruited.

 Resource allocation: think global, agile and committed

-Resource allocation must be managed in line with the company's strategic objectives.
+Resource allocation should be managed according to the company's strategic objectives.

-However, it's not uncommon for certain resources to be disputed between different teams.
+However, it is not uncommon to see certain resources disputed between different teams.

 As a result, you need a global vision, specifically based on the project portfolio.
 Teams need to work together to plan resources intelligently across projects.